[Skip to Content]

 SPR Bridging to Success Award

-The SPR Bridging to Success Award, a program initiated in 2016, supports transitioning pediatric physician-scientists and other researchers involved in pediatric research, who have submitted a K08, K23, AHRQ K08, CDC K01 (must be an MD), A0 or A1 grant, which although not funded, may be potentially competitive on resubmission (including a 3rd submission) to the NIH.
+Established in 2016, the SPR Bridging to Success Award supports transitioning pediatric physician-scientists and other researchers involved in pediatric research, who have submitted a NIH funded Career Development Award in the K08 and K23 categories, AHRQ-funded Career Development Awards in K08 and K01 (must be an MD), PhD scientists in K99 and R00 categories, or previously submitted A0 or A1 grant, which although not funded, may be potentially competitive on resubmission (including a 3rd submission) to the NIH.

 Eligibility

-• MD or MD/PhD, MPH, DO, MS applicant who is an SPR active member or SPR junior section member (rolling admission for SPR junior section applicants is available).
+• MD or MD/PhD, MPH, DO, MS, DDS/PhD, DVM applicant who is an SPR Active member or SPR Emerging to Established (E2E) member.
+Rolling admission for SPR E2E applicants is available.
 NOTE: there is no limit to the number of applicants from a single institution.

 Main Round Application